ekonroyd/Building_Information_Modeling_5D/assignment.md

 ## Expectations

 * Create a realistic schedule based on
-  * the ‘hard’ mathematical methods, and data sources of the course (equipment and labour productivity, safety, traffic control protocol, etc.)
+  * the ‘hard’ mathematical methods, and data sources of engineering data (equipment and labour productivity, safety, traffic control protocol, etc.)
   * what the model suggests in terms of construction methods _and the site configuration_
   * light research
 * Link estimated schedule and cost data to appropriate model elements